I’ve been holding off on this post in hopes that by the time I wrote it, the lobster ramen would be back on the menu permanently.

 I love seafood.
 And like many seafood-eating adults, I love lobster.
 It’s always the most ridiculously-priced item on the menu and honestly, that probably fuels the joy of ordering it.

 I also love ramen.
 All types.
-In a bag, for $0.19, or from a restaurant for literally 100x that price, doesn’t matter, I love it all.
+In a bag, for $0.19, or from a restaurant for literally 100x that price, it doesn’t matter, I love it all.
 I relish a deeply savory broth that forces you to pay attention to its dimensions, while also acknowledging the fact that the toppings, (for once) are the sideshow of the performance.

 In lobster ramen, you can just iiiimaaaagine.
 Not only is the broth rich but it also holds the delicate sweetness of the lobster tail.
 Now, logistically, the lobster tail—of which you get a whole, appropriately sized portion—is a pain in the ass.
 Lobster tail on a good day is one of the least sexy things to eat (right up there with crawfish and crab legs).
 It’s not graceful and you really shouldn’t even try to make it look cool, especially in a deep soup bowl with chopsticks and a spoon.